pSyqidyllik/Python-Projects/with GUI/Jollibae Ordering System/readme.md

 # Jollibae Ordering System
 #### DISCLAIMER: The images and assets that are used and modified for this program are owned by Jollibee Foods Corporation.
-This project was used only for academic requirement compliance.
+This project was used for academic  compliance only.
    ![](images/startup.png)

 A simple ordering system program coded in Python, with Tkinter GUI, and SQLite database integration.